nbwang22/meson800.github.io/content/authors/admin/_index.md

 #- Visitors
 ---

 I am currently a PhD student in the Galloway Lab researching how to engineer gene regulation in the context of cellular reprogramming and how systems-level drivers can help increase reprogramming efficiency.
-Synthetic biology offers unique tools that can overcome barriers to reprogramming and provide dynamic and state-responsive gene expression control.
+Synthetic biology offers unique tools that can overcome barriers to reprogramming and can provide dynamic and state-responsive gene expression control.
 I am currently working on employing these tools to both understand what mechanisms mammalian cells use to reinforce or transition between different cell fate identities.